Canadian Rockies Facts

 The Canadian Rockies are home to some of the highest peaks in North America, and the highest of them all is Mount Robson.
 This mountain stands at 3,954 meters (12,972 feet) above sea level.

-Mount Robson is located in the heart of Jasper National Park in Alberta, Canada.
+Mount Robson is located in the heart of Mount Robson Provincial Park in British Columbia, Canada.
 The mountain is a popular destination for hikers and mountaineers.
 The most popular trail is Berg Lake Trail, which leads to a beautiful glacier-fed lake at the base of the mountain.

 For those who prefer not to hike, helicopter sightseeing flights are available.
 These provide visitors with a bird's eye view of nearby mountains, rivers, and valleys.

-The mountain is easily accessible by car, and the trailhead is located at the end of the Yellowhead Highway, around 30km east of Jasper.
+The mountain is easily accessible by car, and the trailhead is located along the Yellowhead Highway, around 60km east of Jasper.
 The best time to visit is from June to September when the weather is typically the warmest and driest.
 Visitors should be prepared for any kind of weather and bring appropriate gear, including good hiking boots, warm clothing, and a rain jacket.

-Mount Robson is free to hike, but there may be charges for parking or other amenities, such as guide services, camping equipment hire, etc. Before you set off, it’s a good idea to research the costs associated with your trip.
+Mount Robson is free to hike, but there may be charges for parking or other amenities, such as guide services, camping equipment hire, etc. There are fees for overnight camping on the Berg Lake Trail.
+Before you set off, it’s a good idea to research the costs associated with your trip.

 You might be able to spot Mount Robson while on a VIA Rail or Rocky Mountaineer train between Jasper and Vancouver.
 If you're lucky, it will be a clear day and you can see its snowy peak.